Why companies are making a move to Microsoft Teams

 All Microsoft 365 tools are accessed and managed through a central portal, and apps can be used in conjunction with each other, leading to more efficient workflows.
 For example, files stored in SharePoint can be shared directly in Teams chats, and Teams meetings can be scheduled in Outlook to instantly create calendar events and share them with the right people.

-This level of integration cultivates a digital employee experience that simply can’t be matched by Slack or Zoom.
+This level of integration cultivates a digital employee experience that Slack or Zoom can’t match.
 For many companies, this is the major draw to Teams.
 Through Microsoft 365, participants essentially get an all-in-one solution that addresses not just the need for virtual communication, but the many demands of operating with a remote workforce.

 What is the difference between Microsoft Teams and Microsoft 365?